 Pink to lilac.
 Strong fragrance.
 5 petals.
-Large, single (4-8 petals) bloom form.
+Average diameter 2.25".
+Medium, single (4-8 petals), borne mostly solitary, in small clusters bloom form.
 Once-blooming spring or summer.
 Long buds.

 Armed with thorns / prickles, bushy, suckers on its own roots, upright, well-branched.
 Small, matte, light green foliage.
 5 to 9 leaflets.

 Height of 6' to 10' (185 to 305 cm).
 Width of 4' (120 cm).